Luke 2:8

 pronounce the good news.
 If you turn on the evening news broadcast, you will

-hear a lot of bad news; but if you open the Bible you will hear a lot of good
+hear a lot of bad news; but if you open the Bible, you will hear a lot of good

 news.
 The good news is that Jesus was born into the world.
 The good news is

-that he died for the sins of the world.
+that He died for the sins of the world.
 The good news is that you can be

 forgiven of your sins and find eternal life through faith in Him.

 The angel told the shepherds "good tidings of great joy."
-Most people
+Most people would

-joy, wonderful joy; let Jesus come into your heart."
+wonderful joy; let Jesus come into your heart."

 The angel declared a great message to the